thegenemyers/FASTK/README.md

-    int     kbyte;       //  Kmer encoding in bytes int     tbyte;       //  Kmer,count entry in bytes int64   nels;        //  # of unique, sorted k-mers in the stream void   *private[8];  //  Private fields
+    int     kbyte;       //  Kmer encoding in bytes int     tbyte;       //  Kmer,count entry in bytes int64   nels;        //  # of unique, sorted k-mers in the stream uint8  *celm;        //  Current entry (in buffer) int64   cidx;        //  Index of current entry (in table as a whole) void   *private[7];  //  Private fields
   } Kmer_Stream;
 ```
-Unlike a Kmer_Table object almost all of the fields for a Kmer_Stream are hidden from
+Unlike a Kmer\_Table object almost all of the fields for a Kmer\_Stream are hidden from
-the user who is expected to use the table through the following operators:
+the user who is expected to manipulate the table through the operators below.
+A
+Kmer\_Stream always has a current position that one generally initializes and then
+advances sequentially through the table.
+One can directly access the bit-coded current
+entry via the field `celm` and the absolute index of this element in the table is
+available in `cidx`.
+The operators for manipulating a table as as follows:

 ```
-Kmer_Stream *Open_Kmer_Stream(char *name, int cut_off);
+Kmer_Stream *Open_Kmer_Stream(char *name);
 void         Free_Kmer_Stream(Kmer_Stream *S);

 uint8       *First_Kmer_Entry(Kmer_Stream *S);